 - Tunnel trellis

-You can use your garden fence to support your tomato plants for proper utilization of your garden space.
+You can use your garden fence to support your tomato plants to utilize your garden space properly.

 Do tomatoes need a trellis?

-Determinate and semi-determinate tomato varieties also perform well when they get support like tomato trellis.
+Determinate and semi-determinate tomato varieties perform well when they get support like tomato trellis.

-Dwarf, patio or ornamental type tomato varieties are very small in sizes.
-And, you can even grow them in a tiny container.
+Dwarf, patio, or ornamental-type tomato varieties are tiny in size.
+And you can even grow them in a small container.
 So, a trellis is not necessary for these types of tomatoes.

-Besides, most of the cherry tomatoes are vine type and they need a trellis or other plant support.
-On the other hand, bush type cherry tomatoes don’t need a trellis at all.
+Besides, most cherry tomatoes are vine-type and need a trellis or other plant support.
+On the other hand, bush-type cherry tomatoes don’t need a frame at all.

-Typically, Roma tomatoes are determinate in type and they become heavier when get matured.
+Typically, Roma tomatoes are determined by the type, and they become heavier when getting mature.
 So, they need tomato support like a trellis to take the extra load of the fruits.

 8 Common Tomato Trellis Ideas